-So, is your sniffling and sneezing the result of a cold or is it allergies?
+So, is the sniffling and sneezing that’s keeping you from getting a good night’s rest the result of a cold or is it allergies?

 The symptoms of seasonal allergies are remarkably similar to cold symptoms.
 Both colds and seasonal allergies cause cause congestion, sneezing, and runny nose.
 And, both can keep you from sleeping better.
 However, treatment of colds and allergies can differ.